shisheng-1/msgraph-sdk-android/README.md

 ## 1. Installation
 ### 1.1 Install AAR via Gradle
-Add the maven central repository to your projects build.gradle file then add a compile dependency for com.microsoft.graph:msgraph-sdk-android:0.9.+
+Add the JCenter repository and a compile dependency for `msgraph-sdk-android` to your project's `build.gradle`

 ```gradle
 repository {